VMware Integrated OpenStack connects vSphere resources to OpenStack components.

 Compute clusters in vSphere are used as Nova compute nodes.
 Nova creates instances as virtual machines in these clusters, and vSphere uses DRS to place the virtual machines.

-Neutron implements networking functions by communicating with the NSX Manager (for NSX-T or NSX-V deployments) or with vCenter Server (for VDS-only deployments).
+Neutron implements networking functions by communicating with the NSX Manager (for NSX-T Data Center or NSX Data Center for vSphere deployments) or with vCenter Server (for VDS-only deployments).

 Cinder (block storage)